sydneyjo-smith/RCS_Data_Challenge/instructions_overall.md

 Both Performance Metrics (measuring key treatment metrics) and data quality (measuring the completeness of the data reported by the service provider) are recorded.
 For more detail around these metrics, please visit the [NATCAN website](https://www.nboca.org.uk/trust-results/explanatory-notes/2021-2022/).

-Risk adjustment is performed using the seven Data Quality metrics provided below, as well as mode of admission (elective/emergency) and number of co-morbidities according to HES/PEDW, and an interaction between age

 ## **List of Cancer Audits and individual dashboards**

 |  |  |